Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 It is interesting to remark that, since $0$ lies in $[-1,0]$ as well as in $[0,1]$, both conditions in \ref {CondForDiag} apply, forcing $f(0)$ to be a multiple of the identity.

 Since $D$ and $D'$ are commutative algebras, $A$ is a commutative subalgebra of $B$ and one may easily show that its spectrum is homeomorphic to the space $X$ above.
-It is moreover easy to see that the unitary matrices seen as constant functions on $[-1,1]$, both lie in $\Norm BA $.
-Since it is trivial to prove that $A\cup \{n_\sigma , n_\tau \}$ generates $B$, the inclusion $\incl {B}{A}$ is seen to be regular.
+It is moreover easy to see that the unitary matrices